flavienbwk/linux-domain-blocker/README.md

 Block outgoing connections to specific domains on your machine - using only native Linux tools!
 This project leverages **ipset** and **iptables** to block all traffic to domains you specify, automatically updating IPs as DNS changes.

+:warning: This is an experimental project.
+Do **not** use for production.

 ## ✨ Features

 - **Blocks outgoing connections** to any domains you list